Cheap Car Insurance in 2026: How to Find Affordable Coverage

 *USAA eligibility is restricted to military members, veterans, and their families.

-Auto-Owners now ranks as the cheapest broadly available insurer for minimum coverage at $30/month — well below the national average of $76/month.
-USAA provides exceptional rates for military members and their families across both coverage tiers.
-Veterans seeking affordable options should always get a USAA quote before choosing a policy.
+Auto-Owners and GEICO consistently rank among the cheapest broadly available insurers.
+USAA remains an exceptional value for military members and their families across both coverage tiers.
+Veterans and active-duty service members should always get a USAA quote first.

 Auto-Owners